-Each show featured a selection of emerging fashion designers, including Isabella Yaellda who showcased pieces she had recently commissioned for Lady Gaga, and graduates from Central St. Martins.
-Art installations, live music, street food, tequila bars and pop-up experiential activities by Redbull, OnePiece and Gandys Flip Flops also featured at the events.
+Each show featured a selection of emerging fashion designers, including Isabella Yaellda who showcased pieces she had recently commissioned for Lady Gaga, as well as graduates from Central St. Martins.
+Art installations, live music, street food, tequila bars and pop-up experiential activities by Redbull, OnePiece and Gandys Flip Flops also featured.
 Participating designers and artists created one-off pieces working from a central theme (the first show’s theme was ‘fashion in motion’ and the second show’s theme was ‘through the dark, light shall appear’) that were displayed exclusively at the events.
-We also ran a competition in conjunction with Made in Shoreditch magazine to find the best up-and-coming fashion designers and brands emerging out of London, which was judged by Julien MacDonald and reached in excess of 500k Facebook users and 35k Twitter users.
+We also ran a competition in conjunction with Made in Shoreditch magazine to find the best up-and-coming fashion designers and brands emerging out of London, which was judged by Julien MacDonald and reached in excess of 500,000 Facebook users and 35,000 Twitter users.

-Both events were sold out success stories, each with a capacity of 1,200 people per event.
-We secured media partnerships with Wired, Hoxton FM and Made in Shoreditch and the events appeared in Aesthetica, ArtLyst, Don’t Panic, The Urban Times, Slave London, Idol Magazine and on Fashion TV… among others.
+Both events were sold out success stories, each with a capacity of 1,200.
+We secured media partnerships with Wired, Hoxton FM and Made in Shoreditch and the events appeared in Aesthetica, ArtLyst, Don’t Panic, The Urban Times, Slave London, Idol Magazine and on Fashion TV… among many others.
 The shows were attended by cast members of Made in Chelsea, Mischa Barton and Eliza Doolittle.

 A bold new identity and brand strategy for a company challenging the status quo

 Re-positioning a historic estate agents, driving rapid growth and increasing web traffic by over 200%

 A differentiating brand proposition in a market where everyone is saying the same thing - resulting in a 41% uplift in brand recognition

 We have lots to show you, we've been working hard.